quietui/quiet/docs/docs/index.md

 }
 ```

-The autoloader will remove the class after initial discovery _or_ two seconds, whichever comes first, eliminating most FOUCE.
+After initial discovery or two seconds, whichever comes first, the autoloader will remove the class for you, eliminating most FOUCE.
+The two second timeout ensures users don't see a blank page even when networks are slow or have problems.

 ---